dellaert/22F-3630/syllabus.md

 * describe mathematically the position and orientation of objects and how they move
 * Develop a control architecture for a mobile robotic system
 * Implement navigation and localization algorithms based on sensor fusion and environment representation
-* Write moderately involved programs in Python to control a robotic system
+* Write moderately involved programs in Python and Java to control a robotic system
 * Construct, program, and test the operation of a robotic system to perform a speciﬁed task.

 ### Prerequisites
 The only formal prerequisite is CS1332 Data Structures & Algorithms.
 Prior knowledge of fundamentals of linear algebra and probability is helpful, but not required.
 Background in AI and Machine Learning is not assumed.
 The course requires access to a laptop.
 If you don’t have access to a laptop, please contact the instructor ASAP.
-All programming assignments will be completed in Python.
+All programming assignments will be completed in Python or Java.

 ### Grading
 This course is heavily project-based.
 In addition to projects, there will be seven short quizzes.
 We'll drop the two lowest quiz scores, so that only five of the quizzes will count toward your grade.